liuqiangh/zjunet/README.md

 ```
 If you have same files, please backup them or modified those files manually.

+## WLAN
+// TODO

 ## IN DEVELOPING
-// This repository could not be used yet
+// This repository could not be used yet.

-VPN in testing.
+VPN is in testing.

-WLAN in developing(could not be used yet)
+WLAN is in developing(could not be used yet).